Ian Fang

-Ian Fang Weijie (born 13 December 1989; 方威捷 (Fāng Wēijié)) is a Chinese convicted sex offender who was an actor based in Singapore.
+Ian Fang Weijie (born 13 December 1989; 方威捷 (Fāng Wēijié)) is a Chinese-Singaporean convicted child sex offender and former actor and acting teacher.

 Fang was named as one of Mediacorp's 8 Dukes of Caldecott Hill.
 In 2013, he portrayed a student who lost his grandmother and had to struggle for a living in the drama Don't Stop Believin'.
 Through that debut role, he was awarded the Best Newcomer Award at the annual Star Awards Ceremony.
 Fang also starred in the drama On the Fringe 2011 and the cast members of the drama later also appeared in the film Imperfect.
 Fang left Mediacorp in 2023.

-In 2025, Fang was convicted after pleading guilty to sexual offences with a minor.
-He was sentenced to 40 months imprisonment.
+In 2025, Fang was convicted after pleading guilty to sexually penetrating a minor.
+He was sentenced to 40 months imprisonment and later had his PR revoked.

 Early life

 Fang was born in Shanghai, China.
 His parents divorced when he was four.
 He had been brought up by his grandmother before his mother moved him to Singapore in 2002.